rusac/math/README.md

 Introduction to Graph Theory - Trudeau (review here!)

-More

-This blog contains a larger list of textbooks for each topic.
-This post compiles a larger list of free math resources.
-This post is a similar compilation.
-This thread has a list of interactive math resources.
-Openstax provides a number of totally free math textbooks.
-Misc Advice
+Misc Advice:

-Math is not a spectator sport.
+*Math is not a spectator sport.
 Your brain learns by doing and practicing, not watching and reading.
 That means you need to do exercises.
 If you don't reinforce the lectures with problems you solve yourself, the knowledge will slip away over time.
-By the time you come back to it a month later, you'll have forgotten it all.
+By the time you come back to it a month later, you'll have forgotten it all.*

 Good luck!
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-